The Banks of Sweet Dundee

-Recorded by Jack Rutter on his CD "Hills"

 Synopsis

 A farmer and his wife die leaving a fortune (usually £500 in gold) to their beautiful daughter Mary.
 She goes to live with her uncle, and falls in love with William, his ploughboy.
 Her uncle favours a wealthy squire, and when she refuses to marry him arranges for her lover to be taken by the press gang.
 William struggles manfully, declaring "I'd rather die for Mary on the banks of sweet Dundee", but is overpowered.
 Mary is walking in her uncle's grove "lamenting foe her love".
 She meets the squire, who puts his arms around her.
 She tells him to stop.
 He tries to "throw her down".
 She sees two pistols and a sword under his coat.
 She takes one of the pistols, the squire uses his sword, or in some versions she uses the sword too, and she shoots him dead.
 Her uncle hastens to the spot, and says he will kill her.
 She shoots and fatally wounds him.
 A doctor and lawyer are sent for, he makes a will leaving his gold "to Mary, who fought so manfully", and "she lives quite happy on the banks of sweet Dundee".

 Though many versions end at this point, in others William is sent for and the couple marry: